MEMBER CARE ASSOCIATES

 GI is especially important in view of the coordinated multi-sectoral and international efforts to promote well being for all people and the planet (e.g., the United Nations’ Transforming Our World: The 2030 Agenda for Sustainable Development, 2015–see July 2017 Progress Report; and One Humanity: Shared Responsibility, 2016–see November 2017 Progress Report) as well as the church-mission community’s work among the least-reached people groups (LPGs).
 We increasingly include “global integrity” in our GI work—integrity at the individual-institutional-international levels—and see them as inseparable (e.g., see our 2017 “GI-GI Maps” presentation.)

-One of the greatest opportunities for further developing GI would be convening roundtables (online and in vivo) and organizing new coalitions of colleagues who are committed to both GI and GMC (global integrators).
+One of the greatest opportunities for further developing GI would be convening roundtables (online and in vivo) and organizing new coalitions of colleagues who are committed to GI and crossing sectors on behalf of specific areas such as member care and/or mental health (global integrators).
 The time is clearly here, from our vantage point, to develop new entities and emphases that reflect global realities (issues, responsibilities and opportunities), while still staying true to the member care core: focusing on the wellbeing and effectiveness of the diversity of mission workers and their sending groups.
 For more perspectives—reflections, research, and resources–see the 25 entries on Global Integrators (2015) and the 25 entries on Global Integrity (2016) featured on our CORE member Care weblog.

 Special news from us: A new season of relevance and resilience (October 2017)